 It is also non-porous, meaning that air cannot move through the surface.
 It is fully sealed and smooth.

 The result of a non-porous material?
 It is more hygienic since it can be cleaned properly.
 This also means that it will retain the heat of the water for a longer bath.

 CONS: Cast Iron is extremely heavy.
 It would be recommended to reinforce your floors before installing a Cast Iron Bathtub.
 This material is more expensive as well.

 PROS: Acrylic bathtubs are extremely popular because they are affordable and lightweight.
 Acrylic material is also non-porous.

 The lifespan of an acrylic bathtub is roughly 10-15 years.

 CONS: Surfaces can easily be scratched.
 Caution will need to be taken with cleaning products as they can damage or discolor the surface.

-PROS: Stone Composite imitates the look and feel of a luxury stone finish.
+PROS: Stone Resin imitates the look and feel of a luxury stone finish.
 It is non-porous, which is mold and mildew resistant and retains the heat of the water much like a Cast Iron Bathtub.

 It has an incredibly long life-span and minor chips or scratches can easily be repaired.
 They have a gel-coat surface that increases their resistance to scratches, or minor damages that can occur during installation.